IsaiahDuarte/TriggerTroubleshooter/README.md

 Trigger Troubleshooter takes a trigger name, retrieves its filter, scope, and schedule, then performs a test on live data.
 It gathers data within the trigger’s scope, validates it against the defined filter/schedule, checks if the fields are being observed by the monitor, and displays the results.

 Disclaimer: The results from this script does not guarantee the trigger will fire due to many factors.
 But this will be close.

+Requires 9.0.5+
 ## Script Action

 Provide a trigger name to test against live data.